Healthy Homes Assessment Te Marua

 Te Marua Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of the interior of the building but you must make sure there is somewhere to allow surface, rain and ground water to go, and prevent it from getting inside.
-When it is about damp and water, it is frequently what you don’t see that could become a major issue and end up causing damages to your investment and affecting the tenant’s well-being.
+The security of your rental home from the effects of moisture isn’t just a matter of the inside It’s about having to ensure there is somewhere for surface and underground water to flow and prevent it from getting into the building.
+When it is about damp and water, it’s frequently what you don’t see that can cause a lot of trouble, causing the property to suffer and harming your tenant’s health.

-Rental properties must be equipped with efficient drainage to eliminate floodwaters, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure that water has a proper place to go, and it doesn’t sit beneath structures is an important aspect of making sure your property is dry.
+Rental properties need to be equipped with efficient drainage to eliminate the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
+Making sure that water has a place to go, and it isn’t allowed to remain beneath buildings is an essential part of making sure your property is dry.

-Alongside an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between the floor and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+In addition to a drainage system to prevent water ingress, if the rental has an enclosed gap between your floor and soil, a ground-water barrier should be put in place if it is reasonably practicable to install it.

-The ground-moisture barrier usually an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from rising into the structure.
-It also helps in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier generally a sheet of polythene that is placed over the ground to prevent any moisture from the ground from rising into the building.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection